-Where does the Foundation donate money?
+Where did the Foundation donate money in 2018?

 The Chick-fil-A Foundation (the “Foundation”) was created in 2012 to have a positive influence in the communities by donating to programs that support youth, education, and leadership programs nationwide.
 In 2017, the Foundation donated $9.9 million in charitable contributions, gifts and grants.
 To view the 2017 Community Affairs & Foundation Stewardship Report, please click here.